The Best Mirrorless Camera for Travel & Other Useful Photography Gear

-Lumsing Powerbank: We use two of these Lumsing power banks to keep our phones charged and to charge our camera batteries on the go.
+Portable Battery Charger: We use two of these power banks to keep our phones charged while on the go. $30

-Lumsing Quick Charge 5 Port Charger: Any time we’re traveling we always seem to run into the same problem, there is never enough outlets to charge all of our devices.
-With this Lumsing charger, we are able to charge up to five devices quickly and only use one outlet.
+Quick Charge 5 Port Charger: Any time we’re traveling we always seem to run into the same problem, there is never enough outlets to charge all of our devices.
+With this wall charger, we are able to charge up to five devices quickly and only use one outlet.

-Editing Software: For our camera, drone, and GoPro photos we love using Adobe Lightroom ($10/month) to edit on our MacBooks.
-We also use Snapseed (FREE – Mobile App) to edit our GoPro photos and iPhone shots.
+Editing Software: For our camera, drone, and GoPro photos we love using Adobe Lightroom ($10/month) to edit on our MacBooks and phones.
+We also use Snapseed (FREE – Mobile App) to edit some photos and VSCO (FREE – Mobile App).

 Daypack/Backpack: I am actually able to fit all of this gear inside my 28 L backpack.
 Super handy to have it all in one place for when we’re on the go.
 When we’re hiking or on more extensive trips that include a lot of walking Kallsy will usually carry half of our gear in her own backpack to lighten the load.
 It’s important to look for a backpack that has comfortable shoulder straps and good support so you don’t hurt your back from wearing it all day. $100-$125